Smugglers busted: Catering staff entered flights with food, left with gold

-The two employees of Skygourmet Flight Kitchen planned to use a clever modus operandi to leave with food carts laden with gold bars worth Rs 1.65 crore retrieved from four aircraft.
-They were outwitted by a Customs team, which nabbed them and 2 others in an action-packed 3-hour operation
+Two employees of Skygourmet Flight Kitchen, who planned to leave with food carts laden with gold bars worth Rs 1.65 cr retrieved from 4 aircraft were nabbed in an action-packed 3-hr operation

 In a case that is testament both to the ingenuity of people smuggling gold into the country and the tenacity of those tasked with apprehending them, officers of the Air Intelligence Unit (AIU) nabbed four smugglers and seized gold worth Rs 1.65 crore in a three-hour operation packed with edge-of-the-seat action yesterday.